micheles/micheles.github.io/_posts/2014-09-14-dropping-XMLSchema-support.md

 desktop tools) we are finally in a position where the tool is nearly ready.
-The validation in the engine has been completely rewritten from scratch andt now it does not rely on Django, nor on the engine database, but only in functionalities coming from commonlib, that can be easily installed, since its dependencies are the same of hazardlib and risklib.
+The validation in the engine has been completely rewritten from scratch andt now it does not rely on Django, nor on the engine database, but only on functionalities coming from commonlib, that can be easily installed, since its dependencies are the same of hazardlib and risklib.
 Moreover the procedure to convert from NRML sources to hazardlib objects has been rewritten and now it is